sholtomaud/phd/Literature Review/litrev.md

 * not limiting data operations to jurisdiction
 * adding new and unstructured data elements to the applications data model

 The requirement for capturing unstructured data is a challenge that has been met by recent database technologies.
 Unstructured data is data that does not have a pre-defined data model.
 This is typically referred to emergent data requirements.
 It is typically text-heavy, but may contain data such as dates, numbers, and facts as well.
-In fact, many of the legacy, vendor-based water database applications were not designed to accommodate the data requirements and needed enhancements typically in the range of $100-300k, not including installation or administration staff salaries which can be in the order of $100-200k annually.
+In fact, in the author's experience, many of the legacy, vendor-based water database applications were not designed to accommodate the data requirements and needed enhancements typically in the range of $100-300k, not including installation or administration staff salaries which can be in the order of $100-200k annually.

 In a number of industry-based community of experts meetings, the CSG database technicians met to discuss and identify difficulties that were common amongst all of the CSG proponents.
 These ranged from the actual data transfer technology (Dropbox/DVD/etc.), novel water quality parameter names and data standards.
 Without going through each company's experience in detail, in general it can be said that whilst legacy database technologies work well for relational data, the data compliance requirements for Coal Seam Gas proponents typically need to capture large amounts of unstructured data from the field that is not only associated with water data but with environmental compliance also.